Last Updated on January 15, 2023 by Admin

 Flowers / Blooms

 The Hoya Elliptica produces beautiful clusters of white and cream flowers that have light purple and yellow middles.
-These are stunning too look as because they’re bunched into a ball shape.
+These are stunning to look at as because they’re bunched into a ball shape.

 In addition to their colors, they also produce a sweet aroma.